-A sphere in seven dimensions is a generalization of the ordinary two-dimensional sphere.
+A sphere in seven dimensions is a generalisation of the ordinary two-dimensional sphere.
 The circle is considered to be a one-dimensional sphere, the two-dimensional sphere is obtained from the circle by fixing two opposite points and spinning the circle around in the next dimension.
-Do the same with the two-dimensional sphere; one finger tip on each pole, north and south, and spin the sphere around in the next (non-visual) dimension.
+Do the same with the ordinary sphere, one finger tip on each pole, north and south, and spin the sphere around in the next (non-visual) dimension.
 This gives the three-dimensional sphere.
 Continue up to seven dimensions.
 Another description of spheres is via symmetry.
-The circle consists of all points in the plane of equal distance to one specified point, called the center.
-The sphere is defined similarly, as all points in space of given distance to the specified center.
+The circle consists of all points in the plane of equal distance to one specified point, the called the centre.
+The sphere is defined similar, as all points in space of given distance to the specified centre.
 The seven-dimensional sphere is the set of all points in 8-dimensional space of fixed distance to a given centre.
-Exotic spheres are spheres (in any dimension) equipped with a differentiable structure (see next paragraph) different from the ordinary one.
+Exotic spheres are spheres (in any dimension) equipped with a differential structure (see this) different from the ordinary one. [back]